Courageous conversations: Five detailed tips

 Once you’re clear on what you want to achieve by having the conversation and have your own emotions and self-limiting beliefs in check, you’re ready to talk.

-2. Have the conversation in person
+2. Have the Conversation in Person

-Arranging a time and place to have the conversation demonstrates that you take both the matter at hand, and the other person’s position on that matter, very seriously.
+Arranging a time and place to have the conversation demonstrates that you take both the matter at hand, and the other person’s position on the matter, very seriously.
 The personal approach engenders a feeling of trust and approachability, and if handled correctly, will yield a far better result than the alternatives.

-3. Take the time to listen
+3. Take Time to Listen

 Communication breakdown can happen when there is misunderstanding between what was said and what was heard and takes place when one or more of the parties are not actually listening to what is being said.
+If you’re concentrating on what you’re going to say next and waiting for a gap in the conversation to do so, it’s unlikely that you’re giving your full attention to what is being said to you.

-Active listening is a powerful communication technique that is essential when having courageous conversations.
+To actively listen is to focus with full attention, understand and respond thoughtfully, and is a powerful communication technique that is essential when having courageous conversations.

-4. Communicate clearly and honestly
+4. Communicate Clearly and Honestly

+To communicate and interact with others effectively in the face of such situations, strong interpersonal skills are important.
 Understanding the various interpersonal skills that exist enables you to adapt your own style to suit specific situations and people in a way that increases both personal and professional success.

 Your ability to be mindful of time and to pace your comments will demonstrate your ability to truly listen and take an interest in what the other person is saying.